mlexchange/mlex_dash_labelmaker_demo/README.md

 	# TILED_KEY=your_tiled_key
 	```

-4. To start this multi-app labeling service, run `./install`.
+4. Run `./install`.
 Then go to `http://localhost:8057` in web browser and follow the instructions on each tab.
-5. To uninstall, run `./uninstall`
+5. To uninstall the labelmaker pipeline, run `./uninstall`.